A Legacy of Ongoing Programs for Music Education, Talent Development, Awards and Recognition Supported by ASCAP Foundation Donors

 The ASCAP Foundation Rudy Perez Songwriting Scholarship is established with a gift from songwriter Rudy Perez, one of the top producers of Latin music.
 This scholarship will be presented annually to an aspiring Latino songwriter who demonstrates potential to produce creative and original work and also demonstrates financial need.

 The ASCAP Foundation Eunice and Hal David Instructor-In-Residence Award was established.
 This Award provides funding to support the work of an outstanding music instructor at the Los Angeles County High School for the Arts.
-Hal David, ASCAP and ASCAP Foundation board member and lyricist for such great standards as "Raindrops Keep Fallin' on My Head," Do You Know the Way to San Jose?" and "Alfie," together with his wife Eunice, funds this program.
+The late Hal David was an ASCAP and ASCAP Foundation board member and the lyricist for such great standards as "Raindrops Keep Fallin' on My Head," Do You Know the Way to San Jose?" and "Alfie."
+His wife Eunice, funds this program.

 The ASCAP Foundation Steve Kaplan TV and Film Studies Scholarship is created by The Kaplan family in memory of Steve Kaplan, award-winning film and television composer whose talents and credits span 25 years and encompass multiple genres.
 The scholarship encourages the career development of aspiring film and television composers by providing financial support for participants in ASCAP’s annual Film Scoring Workshop in Los Angeles.